Check If You Qualify

 It’s important to stay in control of your director’s loan account to avoid problems with HMRC and the Insolvency Service - should your company need to be liquidated, your conduct will be investigated to find out if you contributed to its downfall.

-Our expert team at Scotland Debt Solutions has broad experience of helping directors to deal with problems and issues arising from operating an overdrawn DLA.
+Our team at Scotland Debt Solutions has broad experience of helping directors to deal with problems and issues arising from operating an overdrawn DLA.
 If you’re pursued for repayment by an administrator or liquidator and you’re unable to pay, you may need to enter a personal debt procedure to manage the situation.

 Unfortunately, if your debt levels are significant the only solution might be sequestration, which is the Scottish term for bankruptcy.